 You must have heard that treating acne with oral or topical medicines and at times even clinical methods should be possible.
 It is similarly essential to keep up a healthy diet.

-Fried foods, sugary foods, spicy foods, junk foods, soft drinks, aerated cold drinks, sweets, chocolates, dairy products like ice cream, cheese, and milk may trigger oily skin in some people.
+Fried foods, sugary foods, spicy foods, junk foods, soft drinks, aerated cold drinks, sweets, chocolates, and dairy products like ice cream, cheese, and milk may trigger oily skin in some people.

 It’s best to stay away, or, keep it at a very low level in your diet.
 If you eat healthy foods like fresh fruits and vegetables, your body will get detoxified and your skin will glow.

-Drink 2-3 liters of water in the day to keep your skin hydrated, this will decrease the skin inflammation breakouts.
+Drink 2-3 liters of water in the day to keep your skin hydrated, this will decrease skin inflammation breakouts.

-Vitamin A and D are fat-soluble vitamins that affect our sebaceous gland which is basically a production house that pumps out the oil.
+Vitamins A and D are fat-soluble vitamins that affect our sebaceous gland which is basically a production house that pumps out the oil.
 So, it has the ability to manage sebum production, as well.